 Josh Ruebner, Advisory Board

-Josh Ruebner is the Senior Principal at Progress Up Consulting.
-He has two decades of experience as an analyst for Congressional Research Service and as a policy director for the U.S. Campaign for Palestinian Rights.
+Josh Ruebner is Director of Government Relations at the Institute for Middle East Understanding, and Adjunct Faculty at Georgetown University’s Justice and Peace Studies program.
+He is also pursuing his PhD in Palestine Studies at the University of Exeter.
+He has more than two decades of experience as an analyst for Congressional Research Service and as a policy director for the U.S. Campaign for Palestinian Rights.
 He is the author of two books: “Shattered Hopes: Obama’s Failure to Broker Israeli-Palestinian Peace” (Verso Books, 2013) and “Israel: Democracy or Apartheid State?”
 (Olive Branch Press, 2017).
 Mr. Ruebner’s analysis and commentary on U.S. policy toward the Middle East has appeared in media outlets including NBC, ABC Nightline, C-SPAN, Al Jazeera, USA Today, Los Angeles Times, The Hill, Detroit Free Press, Huffington Post, Middle East Report, and more.
-Mr. Ruebner is a former analyst in Middle East Affairs at Congressional Research Service, a federal government agency providing Members of Congress with policy analysis.
 He holds a graduate degree in International Affairs from Johns Hopkins University School of Advanced International Studies in Washington, DC.